Successful TPD Claim Mental Health and Depression Guide

 Your type of psychiatric disorder is not important for a successful mental illness disability claim.
 Suppose you have anxiety, depression, post-traumatic stress disorder, bipolar disorder, schizophrenia, or other recognised mental health conditions and can’t work in your usual occupation.
 In that case, you could make a super TPD claim.
 How you acquired your disorder is also not relevant.
 If your illness stops you from working permanently, you could access your TPD entitlements.

-Hardworking and straight-talking, our experienced superannuation and insurance legal team is dedicated to delivering results for you.
-We understand how challenging life can be when things go wrong, and we are here to help.
+Hardworking and straight-talking, our experienced TPD lawyers are dedicated to delivering results for you.
+We understand how challenging life can be when things go wrong and are here to help with free legal advice.

 The expert team at Aussie Injury Lawyers is led by Kerry Splatt, an Accredited Specialist in Personal Injuries law.
-His expertise,, combined with over 100 years of combined legal experience, guarantees success.
+His expertise and over 100 years of combined legal experience guarantee success.
 Reach out.
-Let us show you how we can assist you and your loved ones when the unexpected happens.
+Let us show how we can assist you and your loved ones when the unexpected happens.

 Read our 5 star reviews